aaron-desmond/Tiny-Seach-Engine/indexer/IMPLEMENTATION.md

 The `index` module will provide the data structure to represent the in-memory index, and functions to read and write index files.
 Index will be implemented as a hashtable containing sets of counters as described in data structures section.

+index_new(): create and initialize a new index data structure

+    Allocate memory for new index
+    Create a hashtable to store words and their counters Store hashtable in index
+    Return the index

+index_add(): add a word occurrence for a given docID to the index

+    Search for word in index
+    If word not found
+    	Create a new counters structure
+    	Insert word and this counters into index Increment counter for this docID

+index_find(): find the counters associated with word

+    Search for word in index
+    If word found
+    	Return counters of word
+    Else
+    	Return NULL

+index_delete(): delete the index, freeing all associated memory

+    For each word in index
+    	Delete its counters
+    	Free the word
+    Delete the hashtable
+    Free the index

+index_read(): read an index from a file and construct it into memory

+    Open index file
+    Create new index
+    While there is another line in file
+    	Read the word from line
+    	While there are more docID/count pairs on line Read the docID and count
+    		Add the count to the index for that word and docID Close file
+    Return index

+index_write(): write the index to a file

+    For each word in index
+    	Write word to file
+    	For each docID/count pair for that word
+    		Write the docID and count to file
+    	Write a newline

 ### word

 The `word` module will provide a function to normalize a word by making it lowercase.

+    For each char in word
+	    Convert char to lower case
+    Return normalized word

 ### libcs50